filipeguedescarolino/Landing-Page/README.md

         `;
     });

-    // Adding the dynamically created Nav items inside Nav item container div navItemContainer.innerHTML = linkHTML;
+    navItemContainer.innerHTML = linkHTML;

- # this function creates dinamically the navbar.
+** this function creates dinamically the navbar.
 The var "linkHTML" will be filled with the section elements.
 The "+=" allow us to do the loop 4 times and store the 4 different values in the var. the section.id, section.dataset.icon and section.dataset are defined in the index.html and will create the remaining elements in the navbar.
+Then we use the innerHTML, to introduce the new var "linkHTML" into the index.html file.